Crazy Taxi: City Rush: Development

 Kenji Kanno, the creator of the Crazy Taxi series, thought that the format was perfect for the short attention span of people who played mobile games.
 He thought that City Rush needed to be completely suitable for mobile platforms, which caused the development to start from scratch.
 The idea was to focus on the simplicity and the casual elements that the original games had.
 Kanno approached Hardlight as they were finishing the development on Sonic Dash.
 They developed a prototype, with initial concept designed by Kanno as the foundation.
 Throughout the development, the team met with Kanno several times discussing different aspects of the game, such as the main structure, pacing of the missions, players' progression and music being used.
 Hardlight had multiple different iteration of the control system before settling down on the tap and swipe model, caused by the lack of a physical input.
 Because there was a shift from consoles to a mobile game powered by Unity engine, they were forced to make some radical changes, such as the removal of the open-world feature.

-Sega has ended development on Crazy Taxi: City Rush on March 24, 2021.
+Sega ended development on Crazy Taxi: City Rush on March 24, 2021.